-A subprogram of the Clean Water State Revolving Fund, the Small Community Matching Grants program provides matching grants to municipalities with population of 10,000 or less.
+A subprogram of the Clean Water State Revolving Fund, the Small Town Grant program provides matching grants to municipalities with population of 10,000 or less.

 During FY2008, legislation was passed providing the department with authority to allocate up to 65% of prior-year revenue from fees collected on CWSRF loans.
 This legislation also increased the population level for eligible communities to 10,000 or less (previous to the legislation, it was limited to communities of 5,000 or less).

 NDEE considers those communities with populations of 10,000 or less that have completed a Needs Survey and have been placed on the Intended Use Plan.

 To ensure that grants will be awarded to communities with severe financial hardship, only those communities with a median household income below the state median household income will be considered.
 Additional criteria can be found in Appendix E of the Intended Use Plan.

 Small town grants are prioritized based on 1) project benefit (as described in Appendix A1 of the Intended Use Plan; 2) estimated debt service per capita as a percentage of medium household income, and 3) the estimated reduction in debt service that could be provided by the matching grant for which they are eligible.

 The FY2008 legislation also expanded authority to provide financial assistance to communities for engineering studies, research and investigations to help communities comply with the federal Clean Water Act and to encourage wastewater reuse.
 The department provides CWSRF facility planning grants to communities through the Clean Water SRF Administrative Fee Fund.
 For more information about those funds, go to Wastewater Facility Planning Grants.

 Who to contact:

 NDEE State Revolving Fund Section (402) 471-4200.
 E-mail: NDEQ.SRF@nebraska.gov.

 Nebraska Department of Economic Development (402) 471-4388.
 Web site: http://www.neded.org/ *